WAZY-FM

-WAZY-FM (96.5 MHz "Z96-5") is a radio station in Lafayette, Indiana, owned by Star City Broadcasting (a joint venture between Waypoint Media and Vision Communications) as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WSHY and WYCM.
+WAZY-FM (96.5 MHz "Z96-5") is a radio station in Lafayette, Indiana, owned by William Fielder, III's Coastal Television, through licensee CTI License LLC, as part of a cluster with Fox/NBC affiliate WPBI-LD, ABC affiliate WPBY-LD, and sister radio stations WBPE, WSHY and WYCM.
 The station operates on the FM radio frequency of 96.5 MHz, FM channel 243.
 The studios are located at 3824 South 18th Street in Lafayette.

 Station broadcasting information

 WAZY-FM broadcasts from a 499-foot tower near Greenhill, Indiana.
 Originally the radio station broadcast at 96.7 MHz.
 By 1978, WAZY-FM had moved to 96.5 mHz, with an increase in power from 3,000 watts to 50,000 watts.

-WAZY is the flagship station for Purdue University Football.
+WAZY-FM is the flagship station for Purdue University Football.

 History

 Owned by WAZY Radio Inc., WAZY-FM signed on the air October 1, 1964.
 It joined sister AM radio station WAZY, today known as WSHY.
 Owner J.Edward "Ed" Willis served as president and general manager for WAZY Radio Inc. Both radio stations programmed a simulcast of contemporary Top 40 music.

 On March 1, 1970, ownership of both radio stations transferred to Radio Lafayette, Inc. (group owner: the Peoria (IL) Journal-Star newspaper) with F. Patrick Nugent serving as vice president and general manager.
 Hal Youart, later the station's general manager, was widely regarded as the person who grew WAZY-FM into the successful station it was.

 As the radio station began to grow, the sister AM station's influence lessened.
 Some of the talent and programming staff that worked for WAZY in the 1970s moved on to become programmers in New York City, Philadelphia, and Chicago.
 The tide really turned for the station when it flipped its top-forty-by-day and AOR by night format to all Top Forty.
 Jeffrey Jay Weber, who later became one of the first PD's to make the move directly to GM when he left the station to go to an AM-FM in Terre Haute, was instrumental in the station's growth in the late seventies, along with jocks like Bobby Day, Dan Michaels, Lou Patrick, Scott Dugan, Bob Leonard, Keith Harris and Steve West.

-By 1980, WAZY-AM was being programmed separately from WAZY-FM.
+By 1980, WAZY was being programmed separately from WAZY-FM.
 The AM sister station format shifted to adult MOR.
 Lightfoot Broadcasting acquired WAZY-FM, along with the AM sister station now using the call letters WFTE on January 7, 1982.
 During the period, WAZY-FM became its former Z96 name.

 In 1984, WAZY-FM became an affiliate of American Top 40 with Casey Kasem.